ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 ---
-title: Maximal (miner) extractable value (MEV)
+title: Miner extractable value (MEV)
-description: An introduction to maximal (miner) extractable value (MEV)
+description: An introduction to miner extractable value (MEV)
 lang: en
 sidebar: true
 ---

-Maximal extractable value (MEV) refers to the maximum value that can be extracted from block production in excess of the standard block reward and gas fees, by including, excluding, and changing the order of transactions in a block.
+Maximal (formerly "miner") extractable value (MEV) refers to the maximum value that can be extracted from block production in excess of the standard block reward and gas fees, by including, excluding, and changing the order of transactions in a block.

-In a [proof-of-work](/developers/docs/consensus-mechanisms/pow/) context, maximal extractable value may also be called "miner extractable value."
+In a [proof-of-work](/developers/docs/consensus-mechanisms/pow/) context, maximal extractable value is also called "miner extractable value."
 This is because in proof-of-work, miners control transaction inclusion, exclusion, and ordering.

 ## Prerequisites {#prerequisites}